xbrlus/xbrl-api/api/xbrlChildren.md

     `Element=[alphanumeric]` - The element name in the base taxonomy.
 This parameter will **not** take a comma separated list.

     `AccessionID=[int]` - Internal Accession identifier used by the XBRL US database.
 This is a unique filing identifier.
-For example one comapny will have many filings.
+For example one company will have many filings.
 This is returned by the API and can be used in subsequent calls.
 This allows a comma separated list.

     `GroupURI=[uri]`  - The extended link role in an XBRL report that is defined by the company.